WHY PEOPLE BUY TICKETS FROM INDIVDUALS

 WHAT IF TIME IS RUNNING OUT?

-The buyer can send money instantly and safely with Paypal.
+The buyer can send money instantly with Paypal, Venmo, etc. But if it's a scam, you may get

 The seller can have the tickets sent 'over-night' delivery, which is a bit expensive.